MicrosoftDocs/power-platform/power-platform/admin/capacity-add-on.md

 4. [Generate a canvas app from Common Data Service in PowerApps](https://docs.microsoft.com/powerapps/maker/canvas-apps/data-platform-create-app).
    1. Use Common Data Service from an environment you plan to share the model-driven app.
-   2. Assign the security role to the group that you plan to use to make the model-driven app accessible to end-users.
+   2. Assign the security role to the group that you plan to use to make the model-driven app accessible to end users.

 5. Share the canvas app with the group created in Step #1.
 See [Assign a group to a role](https://docs.microsoft.com/azure/active-directory/fundamentals/active-directory-groups-members-azure-portal).